-Thank you JCPenney Optical for sponsoring this post.
+Thank youfor sponsoring this post.
 Visit your local JCPenney Optical to find your perfect frames!

 Every year we are pretty excited for school to start back up.
 This year, however, school started a week earlier than usual and visions of back-to-school shopping and after school chaos popped in my head.
 I am determined this year to make the transition from school to homework to dinner a little more survivable.